 The festival of Ashenda has cultural, religious and economic importance, and encourages industriousness.
 Once traditionally a girls' festival, it has since gained widespread recognition and popularity in the northern part of the country and among communities of the Ethiopian diaspora.

-- Ghelawdewos Araia (7 September 2010).
+- Jump up^ Ghelawdewos Araia (7 September 2010).
 "A Young Ethiopian Reconnecting with Her Roots in the Motherland".
 Archived from the original on 22 January 2013.
 Retrieved 7 August 2014.

 - Yohannes, Gebregeorgis (2010).
 Tirhas Celebrates Ashenda: An Ethiopian Girls' Festival.
 Sololia Publishing.
 ISBN 9781883701024.